prnvsan/Magic-and-Monsters/README.md

 1. Install Ruby https://gorails.com/setup
 2. Navigate to the game directory and run the command ruby game.rb

+You can also play the game on a PC at https://magic-and-monsters.prnvsan.repl.run/

+Screenshots

 ![Title screen image](../master/screenshots/titlescreen.png)

 ![Castle scene image](../master/screenshots/castle.png)